8 Weight Bench Exercises You Probably Didn’t Know Of Till Now

 Quads/Hip Flexors: Face away from the bench.
 Place your foot on the bench so that the top of the foot is in contact with the bench.
 Keep your body tall.
 To increase the stretch you can either step farther away from the bench or lean back/slightly bend back/tuck your pelvis as if you were a scared dog hiding its tail.

-Progression/Regression: Use bench to modify exercises to make them harder, easier or to target different muscle fibers.
+Use a bench to modify exercises to make them harder, easier or to target different muscle fibres.

 Perform push-ups with your hands on the bench instead of the floor.